 As the tomb of the previous four Kabakas, the Kasubi tombs are therefore a place where the Kabaka and other members of the complex Buganda cultural hierarchy often perform important centuries-old Ganda rituals.

 In 2010, the complex was hit by a devastating disaster.
 The mausoleum and the largest thatched hut in the world were destroyed by fire on March 16, 2010, at around 8:30 p.m. local time.

 Lake Mburo National Park is full of wildlife with over 350 species of birds and large animals such as zebras, warthogs, giraffes, hippos, impalas, buffalos and elephants elusive.

 This collaboration focused on reintroducing lions, baboons, moose, and other wildlife that have been destroyed by political unrest in recent decades.

-12.)
-The Mabira Forest (Tourist Attraction in Uganda)
+2.)
+Mabira Forest (Tourist Attraction in Uganda).

-The Mabira Forest is a rainforest area covering about 300 square kilometres in Uganda, located in Buikwe District, between Lugazi and Jinja.
+The Mabira Forest is a rainforest area covering about 300 square kilometres in Uganda.
+Located in Buikwe District, between Lugazi and Jinja.

-Some trees are used for herbal medicine and concoctions believed to have powers to make warriors invincible (think Maji Maji rebellion).
+Some trees are used for herbal medicinal and concoctions believed to have powers to make warriors invincible (think Maji Maji rebellion).
 Others are used to restore fertility, and others as aphrodisiacs.